 Almaty is the biggest city in Kazakhstan.
 Find out the top things to do and to see in this interesting city in Central Asia.

 Almaty, might not top your list of travel destinations but perhaps it should do.
-This is an intriguing city, with a range of historic and cultural attractions.
+It’s an intriguing city, with a range of historic and cultural attractions.
 A place where petro-wealth is evident, yet also a place in touch with its roots, Almaty is an interesting destination as it is the whole Kazakhstan (here my travel guide).

 What is more, its location in this mountainous southern part of the country means that there are plenty of natural attractions nearby.
-This is a wonderful place to learn more about Kazakh culture and history, and to get a taste of the country, its people, traditions and food.
+This is a wonderful place to learn more about Kazakh culture and history, and to get a taste of the country, its people, traditions, and food.

 Read on to discover the top things to see and do in and around the city.